 Canela Media celebrates International Women's History Month with special programming

-The contents will be broadcast through all the channels of the digital platform.
+The special content will be broadcast on all the channels of the digital platform.

 MORE IN THIS SECTION

-The leading minority-owned technology company is committed to redefining digital media experiences for the Latino community.
-March is International Women's History Month.
+Canela Media, a leading Latino-owned tech and media company is committed to redefining digital media experiences for the Latino community.
+March is International Women's History Month, and the platform has a new set of content to celebrate.

-With the support of Target, Canela.TV, which enriches the new generation of American Latinos with free access to unique and culturally relevant content, will offer special programming supported by content that highlights Latina trailblazers for their work that adds value to our communities.
+With the support of Target, Canela.TV will offer special programming that highlights Latina trailblazers for their work that adds value to our communities.

 Isabel Rafferty Zavala, Canela Media founder and CEO, stated: